-- The individual must live in the U.S. as a permanent resident for continuous five years or three years if you are applying based on marriage to a U.S. citizen.
+- The individual must live in the U.S. as a permanent resident for five continuous years or three years (applying based on marriage to a U.S. citizen).

-- The individual must be at least 18 years old when applying for dual citizenship.
+- The individual must be 18 years old when applying for dual citizenship.

 - The individual must be able to read, write, and speak basic English.

-- The individual must pay a fee to apply for permanent residency and citizenship (the amount of the fee depends on your filing category).
-U.S. Department of Homeland Security decided the fee for the application for citizenship.
+- The individual must pay a fee to apply for permanent residency and citizenship (the fee depends on your filing category).
+U.S. Department of Homeland Security decided the fee for the citizenship application.

-There is no separate application or form available to file for “dual citizenship” in the United States.
+There is no separate application or Form available to file for “dual citizenship” in the United States.
 It means you will simply apply for second citizenship as per the state’s policies.
-For this, you should contact the embassy or consulate of your home country to inquire about country policy regarding dual citizenship.
+For this, you should contact the embassy or consulate of your home country to inquire about the country’s policy regarding dual citizenship.

 Once you have confirmed the acceptability of dual citizenship from your home country, you should complete the naturalization process in full essence (unless you qualify for U.S. citizenship through a parent).
-Form 1-485 is required to file an application for permanent residency or status adjustment and Form N-400 for the application for naturalization.
+Form 1-485 is required to apply for permanent residency or status adjustment, and Form N-400 is for the application for naturalization.